Methods of Perspective with Lindsay Mueller

 This course is for intermediate students who already possess introductory drawing experience and are familiar with the drawing materials.
 Some prior one- and two-point perspective experience is welcome although not required.
 We will learn the technical aspects of perspective and apply it to creating drawings of interior and exterior spaces.

-Your instructor will provide a list of materials required to participate fully in this class.
+Your instructor has provided a list of materials required to participate fully in this class.

 If you have any questions about specifics or what is needed week-to-week, please reach out to your instructor via the email in your confirmation letter.